louohr/react-project/README.md

 # Book Collection

-Final project for Lexicon frontend.
+Final project for Lexicon frontend with React and TypeScript.

 ## Description